Donna Jo Napoli: Education and linguistics career

-Early life

-Donna Jo Napoli was born the youngest of four children in Miami, February 28, 1948, to an Italian-American family.
-After correcting an eyesight problem left undiagnosed until the age of 10, Napoli became an avid reader.
-From then on she found solace in the escape provided by books, using reading as comfort during family troubles and instability stemming from her father's gambling problem.
-She was accepted to Harvard University for undergraduate education and received both her B.S.
-(Mathematics, 1970) and M.A./Ph.D.
-(Romance Languages, 1973).
-A postdoctoral fellowship in linguistics at M.I.T. in 1974 led to her resulting career in the field.
-She is married and has five children.

-Napoli has dual citizenship in the U.S. and Italy.

-Early linguistics career

-Napoli began her linguistics career in generative syntax, with a focus on Italian and other Romance languages.
-Her dissertation in 1973 was titled The Two Si's of Italian: An Analysis of Reflexive, Inchoative, and Indefinite Subject Sentences in Modern Standard Italian.
-Her subsequent work spanned many topics within generatic syntax on Romance languages and English, including its interfaces with intonation, morphology, and other areas.
+In 2015, she was inducted as a Fellow of the Linguistic Society of America.

-Early writing career
+Writing career

 Although Napoli always had a love of writing, she decided not to pursue it as a career in early life.
 Her professional writing career began with the publication of her first book, The Hero of Barletta, in 1988.
 Napoli's novels tackle real-world problems children of any age may face, including family hardships, anxiety, phobias, and illness.
 As explained in a 2012 TED Talk, Napoli finds it important that children read stories about real-life problems they may face, to help comfort those who are experiencing similar difficulties.